Shared config and credentials files - AWS SDKs and Tools

 Example section definition line: [sso-session my-sso]

 The sso-session section definition line names a group of settings that you use to configure a profile to resolve AWS credentials using AWS IAM Identity Center.
-For more information on configuring single sign-on authentication, see IAM Identity Center authentication.
+For more information on configuring single sign-on authentication, see IAM Identity Center authentication for your SDK or tool.
 A profile is linked to a sso-session section by a key-value pair where sso-session is the key and the name of your sso-session section is the value, such as sso-session = <name-of-sso-session-section>.

 The following example configures a profile that will get short-term AWS credentials for the "SampleRole" IAM role in the "111122223333" account using a token from the "my-sso".
 The "my-sso" sso-session section is referenced in the profile section by name using the sso-session key.